devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Implementation

 Alright, Now that you know what the BLoC Pattern is, let’s have a look at how it looks in practice.
-You will see some strong similarities to the implementation of Redux [\[65\]](https://redux.js.org/) here.
-That is just because the two patterns are very similar in general.
-I am using the BLoC package [\[39\]](https://felangel.github.io/bloc/#/) for Flutter by Felix Angelov, as it removes a lot of the boilerplate code we would have to write if we would implement our own BLoCs from scratch.
+I am using the BLoC package [\[39\]](https://felangel.github.io/bloc/#/) for Flutter by Felix Angelov, as it removes a lot of the boilerplate code we would have to write if we would implement our own BLoCs from scratch and because it was publicly endorsed by the Flutter Team [\[73\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt/options#bloc--rx).
 I am going to use the same example of *App State* as I did in the [previous chapter](https://github.com/devonfw-forge/devonfw4flutter/wiki/210-State-Management-Alternatives): The favorite list in Wisgen [\[11\]](https://github.com/Fasust/wisgen).
 First, let’s have a look at how the Bloc Pattern will interact with Wisgen on a more abstract scale:

 ![Bloc and Wisgen Widget Tree](https://github.com/devonfw-forge/devonfw4flutter/wiki//images/wisgen-pagetree-bloc.PNG)

 *Figure 19: Bloc and Wisgen Widget Tree [\[11\]](https://github.com/Fasust/wisgen)*

 These are the “*Events*” that can be sent to the BLoC by the UI.
-Again, this is very similar to the *Actions* in our Redux implementation:
+It is a common practice to use inheriting classes for *Events*.
+This way we can communicate intent though the name of the class and add some data for the *Event* to carry in it’s members.
+This approach of implementing *Events* is very similar to Redux’s *Actions* [\[65\]](https://redux.js.org/).

 ``` dart
 @immutable